FANCaipei/npm-WebpackPrefixReplacePlugin/README.md

 # webpack-prefix-replace-plugin
 A plugin for webpack to replace the prefix with giving string.\
 It do the job at webpack compiler's 'emit' hook.
-Which means the the assets(output files) have been created, but not been emited to the target directory.
+Which means the assets(output files) have been created, but not been emited to the target directory.
 So it will check all output files and do the replacement work.\
 **NOTE:** it matchs files among the **output files** that configed in webpack output option.

 # Install